Discover the best day trips from Madrid with this handy guide. 15 brilliant locations you need to check out on your next trip to the Spanish capital.

 Granada

-You’ll marvel in awe at the breathtaking Alhambra Palace before the Granada Cathedral takes your breath away with its elegant dome.
 Close by is The Albaicin, a beautiful hilltop neighbourhood with timeworn alleyways and amazing views of Granada.

+Got a little more time?
 Immerse yourself in Granada’s vibrant culture while listening to flamenco music in a cafe or biting into some of the best tapas around.

 How to Get There: Take a high-speed train from Madrid’s Atocha station to Granada station.